brianartea/react-native-guess-a-number-app/README.md

 Download Node if you have not: https://nodejs.org/en/download/

+All in the Terminal/Cmd-line or Git Bash

-See if you have Node already or installed correctly type in Terminal: node -v
+See if you have Node already or installed correctly.
+Type in Terminal:

-All in the Terminal/cmd-line or Git Bash
+node -v

 Assuming that you have Node 12 LTS or greater installed, you can use npm to install the Expo CLI command line utility exactly like below: